Salt-Free Water Conditioning in Ranchita, CA.

-Salt-Free Conditioning for Ranchita homes, done by licensed San Diego County technicians.
-San Diego water routinely tests at 17 to 20 grains per gallon of hardness.
-That is among the hardest municipal water in California.
+Salt-Free Conditioning for Ranchita homes, done by experienced San Diego County technicians.
+San Diego water routinely tests hard.
+That is well past the 10-grain mark where water is considered hard.

 - Free in-home water test to measure your actual hardness level before recommending any system